Skip to Content

 Where to stay in Mount Cook

 Related Read: If you want more detailed info on the road between Mount Cook and Lake Tekapo check out my blog.
-It includes 10 awesome stops to make this a full-day road trip.
+It includes 10 more awesome stops to make this a full-day road trip.

 14. Lake Tekapo

-Finally, after a fun journey from Queenstown, you’ll arrive at the beautiful Lake Tekapo.
+Finally, after a fun and action-packed journey from Queenstown, you’ll arrive at the beautiful Lake Tekapo.
 This road trip may have taken you all day (only if you skip Mount Cook) or it may have been a week-long adventure, but regardless, the fun isn’t over yet!

-It’s really not hard to see why Lake Tekapo attracts so many visitors the scenery is just so spectacular.
-But once you dig beneath the surface you’ll discover there are so many amazing things to do in Lake Tekapo.
 First, I’ll start with what Lake Tekapo is so famous for, its night sky!
-Lake Tekapo is located within one of the only Dark Sky Reserves in New Zealand and the stars here are out of this world.
+Lake Tekapo is located within one of the few Dark Sky Reserves in New Zealand, and the stars here are out of this world.
 So, it’s no wonder a stargazing tour is one of the best activities to do.

 Essential Info to Know Before You Go

-• During the winter months (May to September) you will need to carry snow chains for the Crown Range and Lindis Pass.
+- During the winter months (May to September) you will need to carry snow chains for the Crown Range and Lindis Pass.

-• Take lots of snacks – besides the towns of Wanaka, Omarama & Twizel there aren’t a lot of restaurants, cafes, and stores on this route.
+- Take lots of snacks – besides the towns of Wanaka, Omarama & Twizel there aren’t a lot of restaurants, cafés, and stores on this route.

-• The same goes for gas, make sure you’re fuelled up as there are limited gas stations on the route.
+- The same goes for gas, make sure you’re fuelled up as there are limited gas stations on the route.
 You will find gas stations in Queenstown, Wanaka, Omarama, Twizel, and a small gas station in Mount Cook itself.

-• Bring a camera – as mentioned, the photography opportunities are epic on the Queenstown to Lake Tekapo route.
+- Bring a camera – as mentioned, the photography opportunities are epic on the Queenstown to Lake Tekapo route.

 Where to Stay in Lake Tekapo